Andrius0630/PasswordManager/README.md

 6. util/            ← Helpers and utilities
 7. And so on
 ## JavaFX scene configs
-Going by this path "src/main/resources/vu/oop/passwordmanager/" you should find JavaFX scene configs
+Going by path ``"src/main/resources/vu/oop/passwordmanager/"`` you should find JavaFX scene configs
 ## Icons for program
-Going by this path "src/main/resources/icons/" you should find all icons for program
+Going by path ``"src/main/resources/icons/"`` you should find all icons for program

 # Contacting
 andrius.kolenda@mif.stud.vu.lt

 Kelecius.dovydas@gmail.com